tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 If you find an Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.

-Adding a reaction can also help to be indicate to our maintainers that a particular problem is affecting more than just the reporter.
+Adding a reaction can also help to be indicate to our maintainers that a particular problem is affecting more than just the reporter-

 ### ASSIGNING YOURSELF TO AN ISSUE
 If you find an issue that you would like to begin working on, please make sure to assign yourself and declare that you have begun.